Documentation

 User Roles and Permissions

-RogueDB supports the creation of users and assigning of permissions on a schema level basis.
-Your API access key associated with your subscription has all permissions by default and cannot be revoked.
+RogueDB supports the creation of users and assigning of permissions per schema.
 Users have no permissions by default.
 The following permissions can be assigned:

 • Admin: Grants all permissions and overrides any existing permission.

-Permission Propagation
+Permission Propogation

 Permissions flow downwards from the parent schema.
 For instance, consider the following example: